JovarkOS/jovarkos-software-recommendations/README.md

 An application to present recommmended software to JovarkOS users.

-Please refer to the list of software in `SOFTWARE.md`.
+Please refer to the list of software in `SOFTWARE.ini`.

 ## Requirements